-SHA may issue vouchers to eligible families through the Agency-Based Voucher Program until the program utilizes the percentage of the total Housing Choice Voucher portfolio indicated in 4-IIII B of this Plan.
+SHA may issue vouchers to eligible families through the Agency-Based Voucher Program in addition to regular Waitlist and Project Based selections.

 17-X C. GOALS AND RATIONALE FOR THE AGENCY-BASED VOUCHER PROGRAM

 The Agency-Based Voucher Program has two main goals: